This post may contain affiliate links. Learn more.

 Steps

-2. Mash the bananas with the back of a fork (or a potato masher) in a large mixing bowl.
+STEP 1.
+Mash the peeled bananas with the back of a fork in a large bowl.
 Add the remaining ingredients (except the flour) to the bowl.

-Tip: If your brown sugar has lumps in it, rub these out between your fingers before adding the sugar to the bowl.
+Tip: If your coconut sugar has lumps in it, rub these out between your fingers before adding the sugar to the bowl.

 Tip: It’s important not to overmix or beat the mixture here because this can result in dense banana bread.
 Stir it together gently until just combined, with no pockets of dry flour remaining.

-5. Transfer the mixture to a prepared loaf pan and bake, in a preheated oven, for 55-60 minutes, until a skewer inserted into the center of the loaf comes out clean.
+STEP 4.
+Transfer the mixture to a prepared loaf pan and bake, in a preheated oven (170°C fan oven (190°C conventional / 375°F / gas mark 5), for 55-60 minutes, until a skewer inserted into the center of the loaf comes out clean.

 Variations

-There are many variations or additions you can make to this easy vegan pumpkin banana bread recipe if you’d like to!
+There are many variations and additions you can make to this easy vegan banana pumpkin bread recipe!
 Why not try some of these?

 Gluten Free Pumpkin Banana Bread

-We have not tested this recipe with gluten-free flour, so please head to our Fully Loaded Vegan Banana Bread recipe for a tested gluten free recipe.
+We have not tested this recipe with gluten-free flour, so please head to these tested recipes instead:

-However, based on our prior experience, we believe replacing 275g self raising flour with 250g of gluten free self raising flour in this recipe may work to create a gluten free pumpkin banana bread loaf.
-We cannot guarantee results.
+To make this Pumpkin Banana Bread recipe gluten free, based on our prior experience, we believe replacing 275g self raising flour with 250g of gluten free self raising flour in this recipe may work to create a gluten free loaf.

-We’ll update this blog to let you know as soon as we’ve tried it, and please let us know if you try it in the meantime.
+We’ll update this blog to let you know as soon as we’ve tried it, but please let us know if you try it in the meantime.

 FAQs